The world's best sandwiches you need to try

 Nataliya Arzamasova/Shutterstock

 Quintessentially British, cucumber sandwiches commonly grace afternoon tea platters alongside equally dainty cakes and (not so dainty) fluffy scones.
 They're pretty simple: just thinly sliced cucumber on buttered bread.
-Though, if you want to channel Downton Abbey, the crusts should be cut off to keep the sandwiches as dainty as possible.
-A subtle splash of a good quality vinegar – think white wine vinegar, rather than a strong malt version – elevates them to something special.
+However, if you want to channel Downton Abbey, the crusts should be cut off to keep the sandwiches as delicate as possible.
+A subtle splash of good quality vinegar – think white wine vinegar, rather than a strong malt version – elevates them to something special.

 <p>Mina709/Shutterstock</p>